AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/input-output.md

 [!DNL Attribution AI] uses [!DNL Consumer Experience Event] data to calculate algorithmic scores.
 For more details on [!DNL Consumer Experience Event], please refer to the [Prepare data for use in Intelligent Services documentation](../data-preparation.md).

-Not all the columns in [!DNL Consumer Experience Event] (CCE) schema are mandatory for Attribution AI.
+Not all the columns in the [!DNL Consumer Experience Event] (CEE) schema are mandatory for Attribution AI.

 >[!NOTE]
 >